1 electric mixer

 Mix the vinegar and dairy-free milk in a small bowl and set it aside to thicken.

-Mix the water and ground flax in a small bowl and set it aside it thicken.
+Mix the water and ground flax in a small bowl and set it aside to thicken.

-In a medium bowl mix the white flour, almond flour, cacao powder, baking soda, baking powder, and salt with a whisk until all of the chunks are gone.
+In a medium bowl, combine the white flour, almond flour, cacao powder, baking soda, baking powder, and salt with a whisk until all of the lumps are incorporated.
 You can sift these ingredients as well.

 Slowly add the dry ingredients to the bowl of the wet ingredients and continue blending on low speed until fully incorporated.
 Fold in the chocolate chunks with a spatula or wooden spoon.